-Donation acknowledgment letters serve to document the details of a contribution, which can make them an important part of your donors’ tax records.
-A donation acknowledgment letter sent at the right time—and with the right messaging attached—can encourage further donations while also helping your supporters get their year-end financials in order.
+But, unlike actual thank-you letters, donation acknowledgment letters must document the details of someone’s contribution.
+A good acknowledgment letter sent at the right time—and with the right messaging attached—can encourage further donations while also fulfilling some legal requirements and getting your supporters the details they’ll need for their records.

 Thank-You Letters, Acknowledgments & Receipts

 The first thing to know about donor acknowledgment letters is that they’re not synonymous with thank-you letters or receipts.
-While all three are similar, they cover different things.
+All three have some similarities, but they cover different things.

 Thank You | Receipt | Acknowledgment |